munificent/game-programming-patterns/book/spatial-partition.markdown

         performance, but *consistent* performance: if each partition has the same number of objects, you ensure that all queries in the world will take about the same amount of time.
-When you need to maintain a stable frame-rate, this consistency may be more important than raw performance.
+When you need to maintain a stable frame rate, this consistency may be more important than raw performance.

      *  *It's more efficient to partition an entire set of objects at once.*
         When the *set* of objects affects where boundaries are, it's best to